Mario Hernández (footballer, born 1979)

-Mario Alberto Hernández Lash (born January 24, 1979) is a retired Mexican football defender.
+Mario Alberto Hernández Lash (born January 24, 1979) is a Mexican former football defender.

 Hernández debuted with Atlante F.C. on September 29, 2002, during a 2–0 loss to CF Monterrey.
-From there, he became a common fixture in the Potros starting line-up, often deligng fans with his top-notch defending.
+From there, he became a common fixture in the Potros starting line-up, often delighting fans with his top-notch defending.
 But after winning the Apertura 2007 title with Atlante, he fell out of the coach's plans.
 Most recently, he has been playing with Atlante's filial team, Potros Chetumal as their captain.